Aerlinger/aerlinger/_posts/2014-07-13-contributing-to-open-source.md

 ### Getting your feet wet

   1. Familiarize yourself with the projects git history.
+  2. **Solicit feedback** Post on community challenges to get feedback on what you're planning on doing _before_ you start.
   1. **Identify low-risk changes you can make:** If you're making your first pull-request to a repository, try to introduce a change that's relatively low risk.
 Look at it from the perspective of the project owner.
 If you're not a familiar face, it's going to be much